fwd/nano-to/readme.md

 ## Checkout UI

-Nano.to is hosted on Github, and offers more than just Usernames.
-For example, **Free, Hosted, Non-custodial Checkout Pages for any Nano Address or Nano.to Username.**.
+Free, Hosted, Non-custodial Checkout Pages for any Nano Address or Nano.to Username.

 **Any Address:**
 ```bash